-She not only fights evil through her might, but is also a provider—and ultimately, her gift of hospitality, provision, and generosity ends up being the reason evil is defeated.
+She not only fights evil through her might, but is also a provider—and ultimately, her gifts of hospitality, provision, and generosity end up being the reason evil is defeated.
 In an age where women feel the need to be aggressive in order to be strong, Galadriel shows us a different type of strength (a feminine strength), which can often be more powerful than brute force.

 Elizabeth Bennet from Pride and Prejudice

 Jane Austen’s 1813 romantic novel has become a staple of many a book girl’s collection.
 The Bennet family, residing in rural England, is made up of five sisters (Jane, Elizabeth, Mary, Kitty, and Lydia) and their parents.
 Elizabeth, our heroine, is witty, energetic, and strong-willed.
 She proves herself to be a devoted sister throughout the novel, often selflessly rushing to her family’s side in their time of need.

 She possesses enough self-respect to keep her distance from Mr. Darcy, a wealthy man she meets at a party who speaks unsavory words of her.
 But she also isn’t too proud to give him a second chance when it’s clear that he’s changed for the better.
 Elizabeth cares deeply for those around her, values good character, and shows a level head in a crazy world.